-Following our top three tips, keen developers can quickly establish whether they could expect more than just heat from their new heating system, and benefit from a guaranteed 7 year income from the Government, as well as reduced energy bills.
+Following our three top tips, self-builders will discover more benefits than just heat from this new heating system, including a guaranteed 7-year income from the Government and reduced energy bills.

 Our top three tips:

 1. What are the insulation levels of the property?

 For renovation projects in particular, the better insulated your home the more efficient it is to heat, which means smaller energy bills.
 Your home’s efficiency will also impact the size of the heating system you require – the lower your heat demand, the smaller and cheaper the heating system, and the less work it needs to do, which all in all means a far cheaper to run home.

 Selecting whether you have underfloor heating or radiators, and what floor covering you use, can all affect the efficiency of your ground source heat pump system, which ultimately affects your fuel bills.
 Typically, well-insulated homes with underfloor heating downstairs and radiators upstairs (oversized if a renovation) return the best results.
 See our heat emitter guide for more details.